-In many cases, we renew and increase our financing to a particular investee.
+The funds apply a long-term partnership approach to accompany impactful investees in their transformation.
+This is why in many cases, we renew and increase our financing to a particular investee.
 These top-ups are done in step with the growth of our investee and its portfolio.
-They provide an opportunity to review the development and continued impact alignment of our investees.
+Related investment decisions are informed by a review of past performance and our investees' development and continued impact alignment.

 For equity investments, the funds strive to establish long-lasting impact that is sustained after exit.

-Therefore, impact considerations form a key focus when investments reach the exit stage.
-For the first equity investment, which is now preparing for exit, the sustainability of the impact achieved represents a core criterion - striving to ensure the right balance between responsible exit, sustainability of the investee's business model, and relevant fiduciary concerns.
+Therefore, impact considerations form a key focus when investments reach the exit stage, striving to ensure the right balance between responsible exit, sustainability of the investee's business model, and relevant fiduciary concerns.
 The results of this assessment will be reflected in the exit memorandum, which is presented to the Equity Investment Committee of the respective fund for final decision.
+These considerations are informed by criteria determined for the company at the stage of investment.

-13 This may include debt, equity, or bond sales, and excludes self-liquidating or maturing instruments.
+&lt;sup>17 This may include debt, equity, or bond sales, and excludes self-liquidating or maturing instruments.